copier-org/copier/README.md

 - **exclude** (list):
     Optional.
-A list of names or shell-style patterns matching files or folders that mus not be copied.
+A list of names or shell-style patterns matching files or folders that must not be copied.

+    Warning: To exclude a folder you should use **two** rows, one for the folder and other for its content:
+    `[".git", ".git/*"]`.

 - **include** (list):
     Optional.
-A list of names or shell-style patterns matching files or folders that must be included, even if its name are in the `exclude` list.
+A list of names or shell-style patterns matching files or folders that must be included, even if its name are a match for the `exclude` list.
     Eg: `['.gitignore']`.
 The default is an empty list.

 - **tasks** (list):